cognitivexr/cognitivear-demo/README.md

 You can use and start any MQTT-compliant broker.
 The MQTT broker port and host needs to be configured when
 1. starting CPOP (via the environment varibale `CPOP_BROKER_PORT` and `CPOP_BROKER_HOST`).
-2. building the HoloLens app (TODO: point to code)
+2. building the HoloLens app: https://github.com/cognitivexr/cognitivexr-unity-client

 #### Start the CPOP Server